amanasifkhalid/chip8/README.md

 ## Limitations
 - Termion only supports ANSI-compliant terminals; minimalism was prioritized over portability here.
 Sorry, Windows users!
-- This emulator uses the following keyboard mapping from the original COSMAC VIP layout to QWERTY keyboards, which hasn't been tested on other layouts where it might be awkward:
+- This emulator uses the following keyboard mapping from the original COSMAC VIP layout to QWERTY keyboards, and hasn't been tested on other layouts where it might be awkward:

 ```
 COSMAC:        QWERTY: